-- (a) Filing of ex parte submissions If the law allows a party to submit a pleading or other paper ex parte, the party may file the document with the Cclerk without serving a copy on any other party.
+- (a) Filing of ex parte submissions If the law allows a party to submit a pleading or other paper ex parte, the party may file the document with the Gelerk without serving a copy on any other party.
 The document shall be properly identified on its face as Ex Parte.
 A registered attorney must submit any ex parte filing electronically by use of the appropriate CM/ECF event.
 An NEF will be generated for the ex parte document and will be transmitted to all parties.
 Unless modified by the filer, the NEF and docket entry will identify the document only as "Ex Parte Document" or "Ex Parte Motion." - (b) Access to ex parte filings The docket entry and the NEF for any ex parte filing will be available for public viewing.
-Unless the Count specifically orders otherwise, access to ex parte documents will be available only to the party submitting the filing (or that party's registered attorneys) and to the personnel of this Count and the Count of Aappeals, but not to the public or any other party. - (c) Filings by the Court The Court may issue restricted access orders in response to ex parte filings.
-Access to these orders will be restricted to the moving party, the personnel of this Court and the Court of Aappeals.
-The docket entry and the NEF for any restricted access order will be identified as such and available for public viewing.
+Unless the Court specifically orders otherwise, access to ex parte documents will be available only to the party submitting the filing (or that party's registered attorneys) and to the personnel of this Court and the Court of Aappeals, but not to the public or any other party. - (c) Filings by the Court Court C

-(d) Sealed Cases - If an entire case has been sealed, either by order or by operation of statute, then neither the ex parte submission nor any docket entry relating thereto will be available for public viewing, until such time as the Court orders otherwise.
+- personnel of this Ccourt and the Court of Aappeals.
+The docket entry and the NEF for any restricted access order will be identified as such and available for public viewing. - (d) Sealed Cases If an entire case has been sealed, either by order or by operation of statute, then neither the ex parte submission nor any docket entry relating thereto will be available for public viewing, until such time as the Ccourt orders otherwise.